 You can cancel an invoice in case of formal invoice errors like a wrong recipient address or if a customer has returned a complete purchase.
-Canceling an invoice creates a credit with the reversed amount of the original invoice, this way voiding the original claim to your customer.
+Canceling an invoice creates a credit with the reversed amount of the original invoice, this way revoking the original claim to your customer.

 Canceling an invoice including all invoice line items, creating a credit for the complete invoice